PowerDNS/dnsdist-ansible/README.md

   - { role: PowerDNS.dnsdist }
 ```

-Note that when targeting only a specific platform (e.g. Debian) it's not needed to provide other platform (e.g. yum) repositories information.
+It is also possible to install dnsdist from custom repositories as demonstated in the example above.

 ```yaml
 dnsdist_install_epel: True
 ```

-By defaul, install EPEL to satisfy some dnsdist dependencies like `lidsodium`.
+By default, install EPEL to satisfy some dnsdist dependencies like `lidsodium`.
 To skip the installtion of EPEL set the `dnsdist_install_epel` variable to `False`.

 ```yaml